 2. Large scale anti-fraud bypass: As organizations adopt stringent security measures – moving beyond stronger passwords, PII, firewalls – cyber criminals too invest in sophisticated methods to by-pass the systems.
 In a recent discovery by Kaspersky, they uncovered an underground market for digital fingerprints of users across the globe.
 Apart from the user fingerprints, it contained website user login and passwords, credit card information, etc. This type of attack highlights the cybercriminals’ in-depth knowledge and the ease of adopting technology to defeat the guarded systems.

 3. ATM hacks are going to get more frequent: Most ATM’s of the leading manufacturers are vulnerable to security breaches.
 According to a report from Positive Technologies, 69% of the ATM’s are vulnerable to existing attacks.
 Interestingly, the ATM Malware was the most expensive hacker service on the DarkNet in 2018 while 2019 saw the ATMJadi malware which attacks specific banks.
 Another interesting piece of malware first detected in India in 2019 was ATMDtrack, and is programmed to cash out ATMs.
-So, the attacks on ATMs in 2020 are expected to get more frequent, sophisticated and targeted.
+So, the attacks on ATMs since 2020 to till date are expected to get more frequent, sophisticated and targeted.

 4. Fraud-as-a-Service isn’t rare anymore, especially account-centric frauds: Support for smart cards at purchase points, biometric authentication, tokenization of payments, etc. have made hacking more difficult for cybercriminals.
 Even then however, financial fraudsters show no signs of slowing down.
 Individual hackers have now morphed into hacker syndicates that leverages a combination of banking knowledge, technology and insider information for executing illegal transactions, money laundering and credit/debit card frauds.
 Imitating the models of IT solution and service providers, cybercriminals have rolled out solutions of their own.
 Ransomware Trojans can be franchised or leased; for instance – DDoS attacks can now be ordered and phishing websites can be set up overnight.
 This Fraud-as-a-Service model has opened up new opportunities for newbie hackers who might lack skills and experience that were once mandatory.
 This means financial organizations need to prepare harder for more and frequent attacks, of varied intensity.